 23200 Pacific Coast Highway, Malibu, CA 90265

 Paid parking is available at the nearby county beach lot (1) and at the Malibu Lagoon Lot at Cross Creek (2).
+Drop-off is available in front of the house.
 On-site parking is not permitted.
-Handicapped drop-off is available in front of the house.

 A delightful gift shop is on the premises.
 In it, you will find a veritable treasure trove of unusual books, memorabilia, and unique gifts.
 Included in the shop are reproductions of Malibu Potteries' tiles, hand-painted pastels of Adamson House, rare original Malibu Potteries tiles, and other keepsake items with a Malibu Lagoon Museum motif.

-“Education through Exploration”, the children’s education program at Adamson House and Malibu Lagoon Museum focuses on youth in elementary school grades.
+“Education through Exploration”, the children’s education program at the Adamson House focuses on youth in elementary school grades.
 The program introduces students to the park’s extraordinary biological diversity.
 Topics include Chumash Indian culture; ecology; plant, fish and animal life; and environmental pollution.
 Binoculars and magnifying glasses enhance the visit, which combines the fun of taking a trip to the beach with an opportunity to learn fascinating facts about the natural and cultural history of the Malibu Lagoon.